IvanYe0000/ap-csa-2026-frqs/Question1/README.md

 Unit 4 and Unit 2 helped me with this question

 # What gave me Trouble
-- Something that given me trouble when trying to figure out how to remove the letter after the hyphen.
-I tried to skip chaaracters but it didn't work becuase the character before the hyphen have to be remove.
-So i use subsstring to delete the character before the hyphen.
+- Something that given me trouble when trying to figure out how to remove the hyphen and the character before the hyphen.
+I thought skiiping the hyphen with loop would work but it didn't because the character had to be removed.
+And also i got stuck on going backward in the string so i just created a new string.

-*What I would do differently
+# What I would do differently
-- I would have just write my thought on a paper so i could piece by piece my code in the correct format
+- I would have just write my thought on a paper so i could piece by piece my code in the correct format.